Root Canal: Expectations & Alternative Treatments

 “Good news, I’m getting a root canal,” said no one.
 However, a root canal is making the best of a bad situation – and potentially saving a tooth.
 The pulp tissue is the innermost portion of the tooth and houses the connective tissue, nerves, and blood vessels.

 The tooth will become infected and die if the pulp is disturbed by bacteria or trauma.
 If this occurs and the tooth is still restorable, a root canal may be advised.

 This treatment removes the pulp tissue, disinfects the canals, and restores the tooth’s inner chamber.
 After a root canal is completed, the dentist will advise a crown to protect the weak and brittle remaining tooth structure.Related: Learn more about Cavities

 A general dentist or endodontist can treat root canals.
 It’s paramount that the clinician is competent and well-trained.
 Endodontists complete an extra 2-4 years of training and routinely use a microscope during treatment.
 If necessary, they are better suited to perform additional treatments, including apicoectomy, apicogenesis, or re-treatment.

-After an adequate anesthetic is administered, the assistant inserts a bite block to allow the jaw to rest comfortably.
+After administering an adequate anesthetic, the assistant inserts a bite block to allow the jaw to rest comfortably.
 Next, a rubber barrier will be stretched around the tooth to isolate it and prevent saliva from contaminating it during the procedure.
 The decayed tooth structure is removed first, followed by the removal of the infected pulp tissue.